flyinskyin2013/njit8021xclient_FOR_CUIT-OpenWRT-MT7620A-/README.md

-#this project transplanted and copy from https://github.com/liuqun/njit8021xclient
+#this project transplanted and copyed from https://github.com/liuqun/njit8021xclient
-I modified some files to fit our school situation.
-Do thanks for author of njit8021xclient
+I modified some files to fit our school situation.\n Do thanks for author of njit8021xclient

 # njit8021xclient_FOR_CUIT